bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 > </prior>
 >```

-The last part of the `distribution` block is labelled the `likelihood`, and determines how well the inferred tree fits the data.
+The last part of the `distribution` block is labelled the `likelihood`, and contains the `treeLikelihood`, which determines how well the inferred tree fits the data.
 Once again, we are using a fixed phylogeny, and can remove this from our XML.
+What we consider the `likelihood` in our analysis is instead how well the model parameters fit our phylogeny, so we will cut and paste our model into this part of the XML.

->Remove the `likelihood` block from the XML:
+>Remove the `treeLikelihood` block from the `likelihood` part of the XML:
 >
 >```xml
 > <distribution id="likelihood" spec="util.CompoundDistribution" useThreads="true">